Programming in C#

 4. Organizing your code with #regions

-6. Assignment: Write a class library using polymorphism, abstract base class and interfaces that represents a logical scene graph.
+7. Start work on Programming Assignment 2: Write a class library using polymorphism, abstract base class and interfaces that represents a (rather poor) logical scene graph.
 Implement the Visitor design pattern and write a console application that creates some scenegraphs and prints them out. (pdf).
 Due Feb 9 at midnight.

 6. Creating Types continued